Tell Metro: We Support the Train to Torrance on the Metro ROW

 SAFETY & SECURITY: The location of the Redondo Beach Station along the rail corridor will be safer, quieter, and easier to access than the ground-level street crossing at Hawthorne Blvd – a 6-8 lane state highway (SR 107) and high-injury corridor.
 The Redondo station next to the Transit Center will be easier to manage from a security and and fare enforcement standpoint than an elevated station in the center of Hawthorne Blvd.

 Metro has been met with fierce opposition from people who live near the freight tracks in Lawndale and Redondo who oppose ROW options.
 They question Metro's engineering reports, data, and records, and are trying to hold the South Bay hostage for nearly $1 billion to build the Hawthorne option.
 But the rest of the South Bay would like to see this project get built efficiently, cost-effectively, and without more delays.
 Similar opposition occurred years ago in the Cheviot Hills neighborhood with the Expo Line in an old freight ROW.
-In the end the line was built and neighbors there today enjoy reliable light rail transit and a ROW bike and walk path (pictured below).
+In the end the line was built and neighbors there today enjoy reliable light rail transit and a ROW bike and walk path (pictured below); a similar path is proposed in Lawndale and Redondo with the Hybrid option.

 As we look to the future, this project will be a game-changer for South Bay transportation and mobility.
 With our population and jobs growth projected to grow, we need alternatives to driving and endless traffic congestion.
-Our state assemblymember Al Muratsuchi delivered $231 million in state funding to get the train to Torrance and supports the ROW options.
+Our state assemblymember Al Muratsuchi delivered $231 million in state funding to get the train to Torrance and supports Hybrid and right-of-way.
 It’s time to get this project built.

-The LA Metro Board needs to hear that the South Bay overwhelmingly supports the C (K) Line Extension and supports Metro using their right-of-way.
+The LA Metro Board needs to hear that the South Bay overwhelmingly supports the C (K) Line Extension and supports the Hybrid LPA.
 We support the route that is most financially feasible, that connects to our bus centers for first/last mile connectivity, and that adds much-needed modernization and rail safety measures to neighborhoods.
 We support Metro's community engagement process and staff recommendations and would like to see this built without further delay!

-But due to opposition from people who don't want this project or don't want it near their homes, this project is not guaranteed.
-We are asking all supporters to attend this meeting, either in-person or via telephone to share a 1-minute public comment in support of the staff recommendation for ROW Hybrid.
+But due to opposition on this project, it is not guaranteed.
+We can't risk losing a critical transit extension to the South Bay, or the hope of one day linking the line further to Long Beach.
+We are asking all supporters to attend this meeting, in-person if possible or via telephone to share a 1-minute public comment in support of certification and approval.
+SIGN UP HERE for public comment and a bus ride to the meeting.

 Join your pro-transit friends to speak on this historic and transformational project and add your voice to a chorus of South Bay residents saying YES to the Extension and YES to the Metro ROW.